tangandrew/mixreg/README.md

 ## 🌭 Experiments & results

 Scripts in the `experiments/custom` folder are provided to start training and testing the custom experiments.
+After running `train.sh`, rename the CSV files in `procgen_exp` to train.csv before running the test scripts.
 Results can be found in the `procgen_exp` folder.
 Code used for plotting can be found in `figures.ipynb`.

 ## Credits
 This code was built upon the code provided by Wang et al. under the MIT License.